+In my practice, estate planning comes in two forms — traditional estate planning and business succession planning.
 In other words, I help those who want to safeguard their assets and define their wishes in regard to their medical treatment, finances, business operations, and other such matters before they become incapable of doing so.
 Done right, a well-rounded estate and/or business succession plan can ensure that a person’s wishes are known and, in turn, prevent future legal disputes for their loved ones.

 In my practice, I assist clients with estate planning in a variety of ways.
 For instance, I help them draft advance directives, wills, living wills, and trusts of all kinds.
 I guide clients in designating powers of attorney.
 I work with them to develop thoughtful asset protection strategies.
-And I handle matters related to guardianship.